The one where Rory and the Doctor nearly had a dick-measuring contest.

 - Damsel out of Distress: She can't quite free herself, but Amy does damage Rosanna's perception filter even while she's tied up.

-- Dark Is Evil: Francesco and Rosanna are both dressed in dark purple.
+- Dark Is Evil: The lead Saturnyns, Francesco and Rosanna, are both dressed in dark purple.
+Their true forms are also mostly dark purple in color.

 - Dead Man's Chest: Dessicated bodies of several victims are kept in trunks in the basement.

 - Dissimile: "You're like Houdini, only five slightly scary girls.
 And he was shorter.
-Will be shorter."
+Will be shorter.
+I'm rambling."

 - Dramatic Drop: When the Doctor mentions kissing Rory's fiancée, someone drops a beer glass offscreen.

 - Establishing Character Moment: There is a scream; Rory and Amy run to help.
-Amy chases after the vampire, Rory stays to help the girl.
-Because he's a nurse.
+Amy chases after the vampire, but Rory stays to help the girl because he's a nurse.

 - Even Bad Men Love Their Mamas: Francesco is slowly threatening Amy and Rory's desperately trying to get his attention.
 After several failed insults, Rory successfully enrages him by insulting his mother.

-- Game Face: Explained as the survival instinct overriding a perception filter.
+- Game Face: The Saturnyns' fangs are explained as the survival instinct overriding a perception filter.

 - He Had a Name: "Where's Isabella?"
 At the beginning, the Doctor makes a point of asking if someone could bring in from the cold the bikini-clad girl who was supposed to be in the cake he burst out of in front of Rory, in the process revealing that he's learnt her name (Lucy) and that she's diabetic.
 Contrast with Rosanna, who couldn't even be bothered learning the names of the human girls she was converting into breeding stock for her sons.

-- Heroic Sacrifice: Guido draws the fish aliens away, letting them corner him so he can blow up all that gunpowder we saw earlier, shouting: WE!
+- Heroic Sacrifice: Guido draws the Saturnyns away, letting them corner him so he can blow up all that gunpowder we saw earlier, shouting: WE!
 ARE!
 VENETIANS!

-- Hiss Before Fleeing: Only rarely do the vampires flee.
-Usually, it's the people they encounter.
-But they do love hissing.
+- Hiss Before Fleeing: Only rarely do the Saturnyns flee.
+Usually, it's the people they encounter, but they do love hissing.

 - Hollywood Darkness: When the Doctor and Rory first get inside the House of Calvierri, it's obvious that the characters can't see nearly as much as the audience can.